compono/idibu-api/UPP/styling.md

 <ul>
 <li>1st step posting - the main UPP page.
 Styled with a single CSS file.</li>
 <li>2 step of posting - the extra fields step.
 Styled with a single CSS file.<</li>
-<li>success messahe - static HTML page.
+<li>success message - static HTML page.
 By default it will display: Thank you for finishing the posting.
 We will send you an email if any of the postings encountered any issue.</li>
 </ul>
 You can easily achieve different results, here are some of the examples for different partners: